brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 # Assembly Errors
 - Forgot to order D3 (SS210) on the bottom of the board.
 Feeds power from VLow to AP66200.
 Dang this happened twice.
 I have two diodes like this.
-- PWM fan pin header is not the expected type.
-It has a peg for alignment and the latch mechanism in the back is shorter than expected.

 # PCB Layout
 - [ ] Improve thermal pad connections.
 Too hard to solder large components to the board without the hot plate.